-This article takes you through how to integrate your own SMTP server to be used for all emails sent by Enboarder.
+This article takes you through how to integrate your own SMTP server to be used for all emails sent by Enboarder!

-These emails include notifications sent to workflow stakeholders, emails sent to Admin users, emails from the communication module, integration updates and other alert emails.
+These emails include notifications sent to workflow stakeholders, emails sent to Admin users, emails from the communication module, integration updates, and other alert emails.

 Before integrating, you'll need to get the below details from your IT team, or pass this article to them to help you get set up!

-- Details of any restrictions on the SMTP server.
-These restrictions may include sender and recipient email ids have to be valid on a particular domain (example: @corp.com), attachment file types, etc. This is very important and these may impact the delivery of emails or notifications that have been sent by Enboarder.
+Details of any restrictions on the SMTP server.
+These restrictions may include sender and recipient email ids having to be valid on a particular domain (example: @corp.com), attachment file types, etc. This is very important and these may impact the delivery of emails or notifications that have been sent by Enboarder.

 Here is a questionnaire to help gather these details